cycfi/q/docs/setup.md

 On Windows, portaudio and portmidi are added as submodules to get around the idiosyncrasies of the platform that does not have a sensible and mature package manager.
-Oh, I tried chocolatey.
+Oh, I tried [Chocolatey](https://chocolatey.org/).
 Alas, it does not have portaudio nor portmidi.
 Mac and Linux, on the other hand, have mature package managers that we shall use for installing these libraries.

-There are multiple ways to install the required tools and libraries depending on your exact platform, but here are some examples for MacOS 10.14, Windows 10 and, and Ubuntu 16.04:
+There are multiple ways to install the required tools and libraries depending on your platform, but here are some examples for MacOS 10.14, Windows 10 and, and Ubuntu 16.04:

 ### MacOS 10.14